coronel08/twilio_update_ip/README.md

 ---
 ## Todo
 There is a lot that can be added to the functionality of these scripts such as automating responses or anything you can think of
+* [ ] Test Out message routing using Python Dictionary for numbers
 * [ ] Add in browser calling [FLask Javascript in Browser Calling](https://www.twilio.com/blog/make-receive-phone-calls-browser-twilio-programmable-voice-python-javascript)
 * [x] Build a chatbot with Whatsapp[Flask chatbot ](https://www.twilio.com/blog/build-a-whatsapp-chatbot-with-python-flask-and-twilio)
   * [ ] Test chatbot